Didi says app removal may hurt revenue, other U.S-listed Chinese firms probed - Up News Info

 “Both the Ant IPO cancellation and this action on Didi show that IPOs can be very dangerous in China, shedding light on one’s scale and operations that invite regulatory scrutiny,” said Martin Chorzempa, senior fellow at the Peterson Institute for International Economics.

-On Monday, the CAC announced investigations into online recruiting company Zhipin.com and truck-hailing companies Huochebang and Yunmanman, which have merged to form Full Truck Alliance.
-Like Didi, Zhipin.com’s owner Kanzhu Ltd and Full Truck Alliance went public in U.S. listings last month.
+On Monday, the CAC announced cybersecurity investigations into online recruiting company Zhipin.com and truck-hailing companies Huochebang and Yunmanman, which have merged to form Full Truck Alliance.
+Like Didi, Zhipin.com’s owner Kanzhun Ltd and Full Truck Alliance went public in U.S. listings last month.

 Advertisement